 The resolution to the cannibal case is quickly glossed over by Blaise in the final scene of the season.

-Action Girl: Blaise, Natara, Maria and Amy while she's in Brimstone, among other females.
+Action Girl: Blaise, Natara, Maria and Amy while she's in Brimstone, among other females such as Kara Yan.

 All Crimes Are Equal: Wendy Wilcox in Domestic Disturbance.
 The reason for the first two murders?
 Her husband was cheating on her.
 Reason for murder number three?
 Barbara stole her snickerdoodles recipe.

-Amoral Attorney: Catherine Krutzik shows shades of this at the end of the Under My Skin dyad.
-Why does she want to represent a patently guilty killer?
+Amoral Attorney: Catherine Krutzik blatantly and shamelessly displays this after 6-3.
+Why does she want to represent a patently guilty killer who literally just took her hostage and held weapons to her head hours ago that day?
 For increased fees and media rights, of course!

 Arms Dealer: Captain Abe Miller.
 A little unusual in that while he is operating in the black market, he's still very conscientious about background checks.
 Too bad background checks won't reveal very recent Sanity Slippage.